What Makes a Good Photo?

-With the overwhelming amount of tutorials and "how to’s" online these days coupled with the fact that just about everyone has a camera with them most of the time (in one form or another) and millions if not billions of images are shared online every day, I am fast becoming numb to good photography.
+There is an overwhelming amount of tutorials and "how to’s" online these days.
+Couple that with the fact that just about everyone has a camera with them most of the time and millions if not billions of images are shared online every day, I am fast becoming numb to good photography.

-Sure, purpose made, set up and heavily processed images still rock my boat sometimes, as an art form, but it is still the natural, hard to get, spur of the moment, thought provoking and phenomenal images that really stop me in my tracks whether they were taken with a Nikon D4s or a camera phone!
+Sure, purpose made, set up and heavily processed images still rock my boat sometimes as an art form.
+However, it is still the natural, hard to get, spur of the moment, thought provoking and phenomenal images that really stop me in my tracks.
+Whether they were taken with a Nikon D4s or a camera phone!

 Remember to leave comments and suggestions throughout please.
 I will answer where I can.

 Canon 5D Review and WeddingsThe Canon EOS 5D continues the tradition of Canon breaking the mould with just about every other DSLR

 Adobe Camera RAW 9.8 is now available.You can download Adobe Camera RAW 9.8 through the help page within the software.
 Download for